BenArmstrong81/Ben-Armstrong-React-Portfolio/README.md

 *With special thanks to The University of Adelaide Full Stack Web Development Class.*

 # What-I-Learned
-Building on the two thirds of the course and extending on from the last couple weeks using Node.js we learnt how to incororate MongoDB (NoSQL) along with Mongoose.
-The modules in class included but not limited to; MongoDB, Mongoose, Virtuals, CRUD, Subdocuments, Models, Aggregates.
+Building on the two thirds of the course and extending on from the last couple weeks using Node.js we learnt how to incororate React.js, and how to make a more responsive application.
+The modules in class included but not limited to; Event handling, forms, hooks, fetching data, render elements and styling.

 # Deployment